 The total sum of numbers in a roulette wheel is 666, which is the “number of the Beast.”
 Legends and myths surrounding the famous Blanc family claim that Francois Blanc made a pact with the devil to receive all the secrets of roulette.

 Nowadays, you don’t have to go to a land-based casino in order to play.
 Online roulette is available in 99% of casino websites.
-If you never played it before, you can find some demo modes free of charge before you ultimately go to a casino.
+If you have never played it before, you can try some demo modes free of charge before you ultimately go to a casino.
+Playing online roulette can be rather helpful, as here you have all conditions to thoroughly study the game, including roulette spin history which shows the results of all game rounds you’ve played.
+After getting used to the online version, memorizing all combinations and game features, you will feel more confident at a land-based venue.

 Either way, should you choose to try your luck in this game, you first need to learn the rules, which are fairly simple.
 Playing just one or two betting rounds in these free demo versions can get you started.
 After you’re done practicing, you can go to a land-based casino, or play online, for real money.